brefphp/bref/docs/environment/database-planetscale.md

 ## MySQL compatibility

 PlanetScale is based on the Vitess clustering system, which was built for scaling MySQL.
-Because of that, Vitess doesn't support all the usual MySQL features.
+Because of that, Vitess only supports some of the usual MySQL features.

 The biggest change is that **foreign key constraints** are not supported.
-To be clear, foreign keys work (e.g. to reference rows in other tables and perform joins).
-It is the constraint that is not enforced: foreign keys are no longer validated at the database level.
+To be clear, it is possible to have references between rows of different tables and perform joins.
+But constraints are not enforced: foreign keys are no longer validated at the database level, and you cannot use `ON DELETE ...` statements.

-That means that you should take care of validating references between rows, and you should handle cascade deletions.
+That means that you should take care of validating references between rows and handle cascade deletions.
 If you use an ORM, you should be in a good place:

-- **Laravel** DB migrations and Eloquent work fine, you can use [the `foreignId()` method](https://laravel.com/docs/migrations#foreign-key-constraints) to create relationships between tables, but you cannot enforce referential integrity with the `constrained()` method (and related methods like `onDelete('cascade')`).
+- **Laravel** DB migrations and Eloquent work fine.
+You can use [the `foreignId()` method](https://laravel.com/docs/migrations#foreign-key-constraints) to create relationships between tables, but you cannot enforce referential integrity with the `constrained()` method (and related methods like `onDelete('cascade')`).
-- [**Doctrine**](https://www.doctrine-project.org/) works fine, but you should not use [`onDelete="CASCADE"` which relies on foreign key constraints](https://www.doctrine-project.org/projects/doctrine-orm/en/2.14/reference/working-with-objects.html#removing-entities) (`cascade=REMOVE` or `cascade=ALL` is fine as the cascade is performed by Doctrine in memory).
+- [**Doctrine**](https://www.doctrine-project.org/) works fine, but you should not use [`onDelete="CASCADE"` which relies on foreign key constraints](https://www.doctrine-project.org/projects/doctrine-orm/en/2.14/reference/working-with-objects.html#removing-entities) (`cascade=REMOVE` or `cascade=ALL` is fine Doctrine performs the cascade in memory via PHP).

 You can read the [complete **MySQL compatibility table** on the PlanetScale website](https://planetscale.com/docs/reference/mysql-compatibility).